ben-rogerson/twin.examples/gatsby-styled-components/README.md

 const App = () => <Layout>{/* ... */}</Layout>
 ```

-`GlobalStyles` also includes some [@keyframes](https://github.com/ben-rogerson/twin.macro/blob/master/src/config/globalStyles.js) so the `animate-xxx` classes have animations.
-But if you’re not using the animate classes then you can [avoid adding the extra keyframes](https://github.com/ben-rogerson/twin.macro/blob/master/docs/extra-keyframes.md).
+`GlobalStyles` also includes some [@keyframes](https://github.com/ben-rogerson/twin.macro/blob/master/src/config/globalStyles.js) so the `animate-xxx` classes have animations and some global css that makes the [ring classes](https://tailwindcss.com/docs/ring-width) work.

 ### 4. Add gatsby-plugin-styled-components to the gatsby config